 - Free version offers a limited server list

 - Free version has no live chat support

 How we selected and tested these Chrome VPNs

 Although all browser extensions seem similar from the outset, there are quite a lot of things that you have to factor in.
 You’ll be relying on a third party for your browser connection, which may include some sensitive details being passed around.
 So, here’s what you should look for:

 - Compatibility.
 Not all VPN providers have browser extensions.
 This is something that you should find out in advance to avoid disappointments down the line.
-If there is a plug-in for Firefox, this doesn’t automatically mean that Chrome extension is by default available.
+If there is a plugin for Firefox, this doesn’t automatically mean that Chrome proxy extension is available by default.

 - Features.
 Nowadays, you wouldn’t amaze anyone by saying that your tool routes your connection through safer passages.
 The users are used to getting extra bonuses that make these extensions worthwhile.
 This can range from malware website filters or tracking blocks – everything helps.

 - Speed.
 Average daily Internet usage patterns usually involve videos, music, and photos, which all require significant bandwidth.
 You won’t get a huge mileage from the tool if it significantly slows you down.